 Hospitalizations

-This metric tracks the number of hospitalizations per thousand days of patient care.
-Staying out of the hospital is important to maintaining the physical well-being of patients.
+This metric tracks the number of times residents are hospitalized per thousand days of patient care.
+Minimizing hospitalizations is critical to the physical well-being of residents.

 Short-term Care: Rehospitalizations